-The NFL Supports This Criminal Justice Reform Bill — Is It Enough?
+The NFL Is Backing This New Criminal Justice Reform Bill — Is It Enough?

 From #TakeAKnee to Trump, the NFL has had a hard time figuring out how to make their players & the president happy.
 Just this week, the worlds of football and politics collided again, when the National Football League (NFL) weighed in on a Senate bill.
 In a letter to the four senators behind the Sentencing Reform and Corrections Act of 2017, the NFL voiced its support for criminal justice reform efforts.
 "Over the last two seasons, one particular issue that has come to the forefront for our players and our teams is the issue of justice for all," the letter read.
 "Ultimately, we all share a responsibility to find a path towards unity, one that goes well beyond sports."